Moyoshabz/Prison-Break/README.md

 - Analyzed the prisoners who had escaped more than once.
 - Created a barchart plot to illustrate the trend.

 This analysis was **inconclusive** due to missing data.
-The names of the escapees in certain records were marked as “--” or unknown.
+The names of the escapees in certain records were marked as “--” .
-Details: Missing data was imputed as **"Unknown"** for this analysis, but further research is required to validate results.
+Missing data was imputed as **"Unknown"** for this analysis, but further research is required to validate results.

 ![iamge_1](./images2/image3.png)

-**NB**
-In the dataset, several entries had missing escapee information (denoted by — in the Escapee(s) column).
-To ensure that our analysis reflects only complete data on escapees, these rows were removed from the analysis.
-Alternatively, a placeholder value of 'Unknown' could be used in future iterations, depending on the needs of the analysis.
 ---

 ### 4. Dashboard Creation